Configure automated investigation and response capabilities in Microsoft 365 Defender

 Security settings in Office 365 help protect email and content.
 To view or change these settings, follow the guidance in Protect against threats.

-In the Microsoft 365 security center (https://security.microsoft.com/), go to Policies > Threat protection.
+In the Microsoft 365 Defender portal (https://security.microsoft.com), go to Policies & Rules > Threat policies.

 Make sure all of the following policies are configured.
 To get help and recommendations, see Protect against threats.